praveenkumarchandaliya/Capsule-Endoscopy-Multi-classification-via-Gated-Attention-and-Wavelet-Transformations/README.md

 ## Getting Started
 To get started with this project, clone the repository and install the required packages.
 Follow the instructions below for setup.

+## Report
+The report detailing the Capsule Endoscopy Multi-classification via Gated Attention and Wavelet Transformations is available [here](report.pdf).

 ## Installation
 1. **Clone the Repository**
    ```bash